 Citizenship, Borders, and the State

 This course assessed the constructions of citizen, border, and state in order to identify how they are justified, their impacts, whether they are worthwhile constructions, and how we could reconstruct other futures.

 INTRODUCTION TO POLITICAL SCIENCE

 This course analyzed institutions, participation, ideas, and ideologies in politics as well as the relationship between them.
-Topics include the state, justice, and democracy.
+Topics included the state, justice, and democracy.
 I co-taught this course by taking over the winter term.